Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 How to Identify a Defrost Drain Problem

-1. Check if water is spreading across the entire bottom of the freezer or localized only under the ice maker.
+1. Check if the water is spreading across the entire bottom of the freezer or localized only under the ice maker.
 Defrost drain leaks typically cause widespread pooling.

 3. Insert a straightened wire or pipe cleaner through the drain opening to clear any blockages.